-Decipher and extract key proposal requirements from the funding opportunity and develop a timeline of milestones to facilitate proposal planning and development.
-Initiate and maintain regular communication/meetings/shared document space with the entire proposal development team to ensure timely progress towards successful proposal submission.
+Decipher and extract key proposal requirements from the funding opportunity and maintain a timeline of milestones to facilitate proposal planning and development, maintain regular communication/meetings/shared document space with the entire proposal development team to ensure timely progress towards successful proposal submission.

 Draft, format, secure and review required proposal documents, including biographical sketches, current and pending funding, data management plans, letters of support, training records, and other required supporting documentation.

 Coordinate the budget development, prepping and uploading documents into myResearch, grants.gov and other sponsor application systems such as Fastlane.

 Serve as liaison with the Office of Sponsored Programs by maintaining regular communication to ensure the proposal meets sponsor requirements and university policies and timelines.